ADHD and Guilt: How to Handle Parenting and Boredom

 Some parents may over-compensate for these feelings by buying their children too many “things.”
 They might become too permissive in allowing for certain behaviors.
 Whatever it is that we do, it’s important to be aware of them, how they affect our child and our relationship with our child and…how it affects us.
 Mother/father guilt is alive and…not doing so well in the hearts and souls of parents with ADHD.

-The first thing to do is to recognize and accept these feelings within yourself.
+What to Dhe first thing to do is to recognize and accept these feelings within yourself.
 With understanding comes power.
 With acceptance comes the motivation and ability to change.
-That's not to say that we should go overboard and agree to a game of Mall Madness every time our child wants to play.
-Or that we watch Full House re-runs every night for five years when we'd rather be watching an occasional football game.
+That’s not to say that we should go overboard and agree to a game of Mall Madness every time our child wants to play.
+Or that we watch Full House re-runs every night for five years when we’d rather be watching an occasional football game.

 Yet we do want to connect with our child in ways that make the parent/child relationship strong.
 And as most who read this might guess, it isn’t always an easy thing to do, given the points raised earlier in this article.